 Last quarter, non-GAAP EPS came in at $2.29.
 GAAP EPS of $1.53 for Q4 were 42% lower than the prior-year quarter's $2.62 per share.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the preceding quarter, gross margin was 15.1%, 100 basis points better than the prior-year quarter.
-Operating margin was 5.0%, about the same as the prior-year quarter.
-Net margin was 2.5%, 590 basis points better than the prior-year quarter.
+For the preceding quarter, gross margin was 15.8%, 200 basis points better than the prior-year quarter.
+Operating margin was 5.5%, 40 basis points better than the prior-year quarter.
+Net margin was 2.5%, 170 basis points worse than the prior-year quarter.

-The stock has a three-star rating (out of five) at Motley Fool CAPS, with 351 members out of 430 rating the stock outperform, and 79 members rating it underperform.
-Among 106 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 97 give Whirlpool a green thumbs-up, and nine give it a red thumbs-down.
+The stock has a three-star rating (out of five) at Motley Fool CAPS, with 334 members out of 416 rating the stock outperform, and 82 members rating it underperform.
+Among 116 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 105 give Whirlpool a green thumbs-up, and 11 give it a red thumbs-down.

-Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Whirlpool is hold, with an average price target of $67.33.
+Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Whirlpool is outperform, with an average price target of $106.17.

-Can your retirement portfolio provide you with enough income to last?
+Can your portfolio provide you with enough income to last through retirement?
 You'll need more than Whirlpool.
-Learn about crafting a smarter retirement plan in "The Shocking Can't-Miss Truth About Your Retirement."
+Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.

 - Add Whirlpool to My Watchlist.